bodywork-ml/bodywork-core/docs/quickstart_train_and_deploy.md

 Now that we have developed a solution to our chosen ML task, how do we get it into production - i.e. how can we split the Jupyter notebook into a 'train-model' stage that persists a trained model to cloud storage, and a separate 'deploy-scoring-service' stage that will load the persisted model and start a web service to expose a model-scoring API?

-The solution using Bodywork is contained within the [bodywork-ml-ops-project](https://github.com/bodywork-ml/bodywork-ml-ops-project) GitHub repository, whose root directory is as follows,
+The solution using Bodywork is packaged as a [GitHub repository](https://github.com/bodywork-ml/bodywork-ml-ops-project), whose root directory is as follows,

 ```text
 root/